-Teaching methods vary across universities and courses, so it’s worth asking questions to find out how your potential course will be taught.
+Teaching methods vary across universities and courses, so you can get some useful insights by asking how your potential course will be taught and assessed.

 2. Is there opportunity for a placement year?

-It’s a good idea to find out what support is on offer to help you to find a suitable placement or whether you’ll need to do this yourself.
-Ask for some examples of companies the university has links with and where previous students have been placed.
+Lots of courses include the option for a placement year.
+Ask for examples of companies the university has links with and where previous students have been placed.

 3. How much contact time will there be?